-Family nurse practitioners (FNPs) are advanced practice registered nurses who work autonomously or in collaboration with other healthcare professionals to deliver family-focused care.
+Family nurse practitioners (FNPs) are an advanced practice registered nurses who work autonomously or in collaboration with other healthcare professionals to deliver family-focused care.
 FNPs offer a wide range of healthcare services that revolve around the family unit; from health promotion and disease prevention to direct care and counseling across the lifespan.
-FNPs are qualified to diagnosis and treat complex health conditions of the body and mind.
-Their advanced training and education also often qualifies FNPs to serve as hospital and clinic administrators and policy makers.
+FNPs are qualified to diagnose and treat complex health conditions of the body and mind.
+Their advanced training and education also often qualify FNPs to serve as a hospital and clinic administrators and policymakers.

 FNPs perform duties that include:

 - Developing treatment plans for acute and chronic diseases

 - Educating and guiding patients on disease prevention and healthy lifestyle habits

 - Understanding the changes in health promotion throughout the aging process